myhvuong/Burkina-Faso-Poverty-Governance/README.md

 I carefully ordered `mutate()` operations to prioritize stronger conditions by placing them at the end, ensuring that they override weaker conditions.
 For instance, even if the round-trip time to access water is less than 30 minutes, a household is still considered deprived if their water source is unclean.

+### Data Availabity

+Note: The input data used in this script is not included in this repository due to confidentiality restrictions.